ironArray/Btune-tutorial/README.md

 NDArray 'rand_int_inference.b2nd' created!
 ```

-### Exercise 3: experiment with different parameters in DECOMP performance mode
+### Exercise 4: experiment with different parameters in DECOMP performance mode

-Go to instructions in previous exercise and retry them here.
+Go to instructions in exercises 2 and 3 and retry them for DECOMP mode.

-## Final exercise: train your own dataset!
+## Final exercise: train models with your own datasets!

-Go copy the `rand_int.py` script to some other name (e.g. `my_data.py`) and use some other dataset than the one there.
+Go copy the `rand_int.py` script to some other name (e.g. `my_data.py`) and use some other dataset than the one there (you can read them from your favorite format, like HDF5 or Zarr).
 Change the name of the output file too (but keep the .b2nd extension, as it will remain a Blosc2 format).
 Train with that one, and store the model in another directory.

 Indeed, you can bring your own data, create a NumPy array out of it, and export it to the Blosc2 format.
 We recommend to make sure to populate the new array with at least 3000 chunks; in our experience, this is a good minimum to ensure a decent training.

 Play with the parameters stated in exercises 2 and 3 and get your own conclusions.
 Raise your hand and let's have a discussion in case you get 'interesting' results.

 That's all folks; hope you have enjoyed the ride!
-For more information about Btune, check out: https://www.blosc.org/pages/btune/
+For more information about Btune, check out: https://btune.blosc.org

+More inquiries?  contact@blosc.org